vivi90/python-vmc/README.md

 *Feature requests are welcomed all the time, of course! ;-)*

 ## License
-This project is free under the terms of the CC BY 4.0 license.
+This project is free under the terms of the LGPL 3.0 (or later) license.
-For more details please see the LICENSE file or: [Creative Commons](https://creativecommons.org/licenses/by/4.0)
+For more details please see the LICENSE file or: [GNU](https://www.gnu.org/licenses/lgpl.html)